 Hearing Stage

-If a claim reaches a hearing before an administrative law judge, legal representation becomes especially valuable.
-Attorneys prepare clients for testimony, question vocational or medical experts, and present evidence in a structured legal format.
+If a claim progresses to a hearing before an administrative law judge, legal representation becomes especially valuable.
+Hearings are more formal and involve sworn testimony, legal arguments, and often expert witnesses such as vocational or medical specialists.

 How Disability Attorneys Are Paid